wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/manage-windows-10-through-co-management-by-using-system-center-configuration-manager/includes/1-what-is-co-management.md

 ﻿Co-management is one of the primary ways to attach your existing Configuration Manager deployment to the Microsoft 365 cloud.
-It helps you unlock additional cloud-powered capabilities like conditional access.
+It helps you unlock additional cloud-powered capabilities like Conditional Access.

 In this module, you will learn to:

 - Articulate the benefits of co-management for device management.
 - Describe the workloads that are supported by co-management.
-- Explain how to implement conditional access.
+- Explain how to implement Conditional Access.
 - Describe the remote actions available for co-managed devices.

 Co-management enables you to concurrently manage Windows 10 devices by using both Configuration Manager and Microsoft Intune.
 It lets you cloud-attach your existing investment in Configuration Manager by adding new functionality.
 By using co-management, you have the flexibility to use the technology solution that works best for your organization.